GerritCodeReview/plugins_code-owners/resources/Documentation/user-guide.md

 of the `@PLUGIN@` plugin).

-It's possible to configure that for changes/patch-sets that are uploaded by a code owner an implict code owner approval from the uploader is assumed.
+It's possible to configure that for changes/patch-sets that are uploaded by a code owner an implicit code owner approval from the uploader is assumed.
 In this case, if a code owner only touches files that they own, no approval from other code owners is required.
 If this is configured, it is important that code owners are aware of their implicit approval when they upload new patch sets for other